- Less Common Anxiety-Based Dog Problems

 Fear is something that’s inherently present within all animals, which includes dogs, human beings, and the remainder of the animal kingdom.
 The primal instinct may flare up in response to perceived threats or real ones.
 Whatever an animal in fear perceives—a situation, a thing, or a person—fear is what signals their brain to prepare for trouble.
 In turn, this prompts the freeze, flight, or fight response.

 The response, as well as its related behaviors are how people and animals survive and are normal.
 But whether those responses are suitable depends entirely on context.
 For instance, a fear response in the existence of a violent human or aggressive dog is a sensible reaction for any canine to have.
 On the flip side, a fear response within the existence of all canines or all new humans is likely a learned response to dangerous situations and stress, which may affect a canine’s behavior in commonplace circumstances.

 Something referred to as idiopathic fear also can be found in some canines.
-It’s an extreme fear which occasionally causes pooches to withdraw from places, people, and activities they once love.
+It’s an extreme fear which occasionally causes them to withdraw from places, people, and activities they once love.
 Just like with humans, this phobia is often brought on by a traumatic experience, or it could be innate.